Table of Contents

 Keep reading to learn more about the differences between ulcerative colitis and Crohn’s disease, including their symptoms, causes, and how they can be treated using medications such as mesalamine (Lialda or Asacol) and azathioprine (Imuran).

-Where do UC and Crohn’s Affect?
+Where in the Body does UC and Crohn’s Occur?

 One of the biggest differences between ulcerative colitis and Crohn’s disease is the location in the body that the condition affects.

 a.
-Where does Crohn’s Disease Affect?
+Where in the Body does Crohn’s Disease Occur?

 Crohn’s disease can occur in any part of the digestive tract.
 The disease may be restricted to just one area of the digestive system or may involve multiple body parts.